the-harry/dns_challenge/README.md

-# README
+# DNS Challenge

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+### About

-* Ruby version
+* Ruby 2.6.3

-* System dependencies

-* Configuration
+* Rails 5.2

-* Database creation
+* Docker

+This API was created to manage DNS records.

+### Install
+Download the repo
+* `git clone git@github.com:matheusam/dns_challenge.git`
+cd to new created folder
-* Database initialization
+* `cd dns_challenge`

-* How to run the test suite
+Then build and run the container

-* Services (job queues, cache servers, search engines, etc.)
+* docker-compose build && docker-compose up
+First time you build it you need to run
+* `bin/setup`
+In case you don't want seeds to be loaded just run this command to create databases and run migrations

-* Deployment instructions
+* `rails db:setup`

+After this, the API will be available at localhost:80, if you want to access the container to run the tests you can may run
+* `docker-compose exec web bash`
+And finally
-* ...
+* `rspec`